 Essential (due to multiple roles, candidates may be accepted who possess one or more of the skills below)

 CEO/ General Management

 The ideal candidate/s will have extensive experience of leadership in a largescale organisation, with responsibility for delivering strategy and board-level accountability.
-Preferably with experience of purchasing and procurement and/or, in one case, legal experience – though these are not prerequisites – the successful candidate/s will be adept at making challenging decisions and will possess experience in areas such as managing business growth.
+Preferably with experience of purchasing and procurement and/or, in one case, legal experience, the successful candidate/s will be adept at making challenging decisions and will possess experience in areas such as managing business growth.
 Suitable candidates may have held positions in non-profit making businesses as well as in commercial, retail or industry settings and should be comfortable and extensively experienced in corporate governance.

 Five hours per month, on average.